-If you are planning to conduct a MBA satisfaction survey, it is important to do everything you can to boost your response rate to minimize cost and speed up the turnaround time.
+If you are planning to conduct a non-degree or GME satisfaction survey, it is important to do everything you can to boost your response rate to minimize cost and speed up the turnaround time.
 This is one of a series of articles to provide tips and tricks to help you get the best possible response rate from your business school market research.

-MBA experience surveys are an extra activity in the lives of students and alumni so it is important to set the tone of why you are conducting the survey and why they should care.
+GME and non-degree experience surveys are an extra activity in the lives of students, alumni, and executive education participants so it is important to set the tone of why you are conducting the survey and why they should care.
 Business schools should mold expectations around these stakeholder feedback initiatives.
-Strategically positioning MBA satisfaction surveys can lead to increased response rates and increased adoption of the survey tools as a part of the school’s continuous improvement efforts.
+Strategically positioning GME satisfaction surveys can lead to increased response rates and increased adoption of the survey tools as a part of the school’s continuous improvement efforts.

 It is essential to frame stakeholder surveys to fit your school’s culture.
-Conducting an MBA student satisfaction assessment is a great opportunity to reinforce a collaborative environment from which stakeholder opinions are highly valued and acted upon.
+Conducting a non-degree or GME satisfaction assessment is a great opportunity to reinforce a collaborative environment from which stakeholder opinions are highly valued and acted upon.
 Your target audience should believe that the business school needs and appreciates student and alumni feedback.

 Just as setting expectations for attendance and participation in class sessions, student engagement in surveys should be positioned as necessary in order to drive continuous improvement in the business school.